developer-zebra/developer-zebra-site/src/ekd/1-4/guide/usage/index.md

  <br>
 8. **Repeat Step 7** until the layout is configured as desired.
 9. **Click "Save Layout" button** to store the project settings.<br>
- **NOTE**: To set layout as the default (to appear whenever EKB is used), click on the layout's radio button:
+ **NOTE**: To set layout as the default (to appear whenever EKB is used), click on the layout's star icon:
  <img alt="" style="height:150px" src="EKD_14_set_default_layout.png"/>
 10. **Click "Save Project" to create a project file for deployment**.